Rail transport: History

-Ancient systems
+Smooth, durable road surfaces have been made for wheeled vehicles since prehistoric times.
+In some cases, they were narrow and in pairs to support only the wheels.
+That is, they were wagonways or tracks.
+Some had grooves or flanges or other mechanical means to keep the wheels on track.

-Evidence indicates that there was 6 to 8.5 km long Diolkos paved trackway, which transported boats across the Isthmus of Corinth in Greece from around 600 BC.
-Wheeled vehicles pulled by men and animals ran in grooves in limestone, which provided the track element, preventing the wagons from leaving the intended route.
+For example, evidence indicates that a 6 to 8.5 km long Diolkos paved trackway transported boats across the Isthmus of Corinth in Greece from around 600 BC.
 The Diolkos was in use for over 650 years, until at least the 1st century AD.
 Paved trackways were also later built in Roman Egypt.

-In China, a railway has been discovered in southwest Henan province near Nanyang.
-It was carbon-dated to be about 2200 years old, from the Qin dynasty.
-The rails were made from hard wood and treated against corrosion, while the railway ties were made from wood that was not treated and has since rotted.
-The Qin railway was designed to allow horses to gallop through to the next rail station, where they would be swapped with a fresh horse.
-The railway is theorized to have been used for transportation of goods to the front-line troops and to fix the Great Wall.

 Pre-steam modern systems

 Wooden rails introduced

 In 1515, Cardinal Matthäus Lang wrote a description of the Reisszug, a funicular railway at the Hohensalzburg Fortress in Austria.
 The line originally used wooden rails and a hemp haulage rope and was operated by human or animal power, through a treadwheel.
-The line still exists and is operational, although in updated form and is possibly the oldest operational railway.
+The line is still operational, although in updated form and is possibly the oldest operational railway.

-Wagonways (or tramways) using wooden rails, hauled by horses, started appearing in the 1550s to facilitate the transport of ore tubs to and from mines, and soon became popular in Europe.
+Wagonways (or tramways) using wooden rails, hauled by horses, started appearing in the 1550s to facilitate the transport of ore tubs to and from mines and soon became popular in Europe.
 Such an operation was illustrated in Germany in 1556 by Georgius Agricola in his work De re metallica.
 This line used "Hund" carts with unflanged wheels running on wooden planks and a vertical pin on the truck fitting into the gap between the planks to keep it going the right way.
 The miners called the wagons Hunde ("dogs") from the noise they made on the tracks.